1998–99 Southern Football League: Cup competition

-The league's cup competition, the Dr Martens League Cup, was won by Cambridge City who beat Sutton Coldfield Town 2–1 on aggregate in the final.
+The league's cup competition, the Dr Martens League Cup, was won by Sutton Coldfield Town, who beat Cambridge City 2–1 on aggregate in the final.
 The first round, semi-finals and final were played over two legs with the second, third and fourth rounds going to a replay if the tie finished all square.
 Cambridge had beaten Dorchester Town 4–3 on aggregate to reach the final and Sutton Coldfield defeated Boston United 2–1 on aggregate to reach the final.